OzoneAsai/slide-local-clock/README.md

 format are saved to a `settings.json` file inside your system data directory (`%APPDATA%` on Windows or `$XDG_DATA_HOME` on Linux/macOS).
 The first line of the clock can use a custom format string like `HH:mm:ss`.
 The second line's date language and format can be chosen from the settings overlay.
-Four date formats are available: long, long with weekday, numeric, and numeric with weekday.
+Date format options adjust to the UI language and show examples such as `6月8日(日)` when Japanese is selected.
+The numeric style is the default.
 These settings let the app remember your preferences between runs.

 ## Running with Electron